ibm-cloud-docs/image-templates/boot-vsi-image.md

 {:new_window: target="_blank"}
 {:tip: .tip}

-# Booting a VSI from an image
+# Booting a virtual server from an image
 {: #booting-a-vsi-from-an-image}

-The Boot from Image feature starts a virtual server instance (VSI) by using an ISO template that is imported from an Object Storage Account.
+The Boot from Image feature starts a virtual server instance by using an ISO template that is imported from an Object Storage Account.
 {:shortdesc}

 Booting a virtual server from an image brings the device online safely so that issues can be resolved.
-In most cases, the boot from image feature allows for troubleshooting to occur in an environment without risking significant data loss that might be experienced from an OS reload.
-Though significant data loss is less likely than with an OS reload, it is recommended that you back up the device before initiating the boot.
+In most cases, the boot from image feature that allows for troubleshooting to occur in an environment without risking significant data loss that might be experienced from an OS reload.
+Though significant data loss is less likely than with an OS reload, it is recommended that you back up the device before you start the boot from image process.

 ## Before you begin
 {: #byb-boot-vsi}

-First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the device menu and ensure you have the correct account permissions to complete the tasks.

 * Navigate to your console's device menu.
 For more information, see [Navigating to devices](/docs/image-templates?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/account?topic=account-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

-## Booting a VSI from an image
+## Booting a virtual server instance from an image
-{: #boot-vsi}
+{: #booting-a-vsi-from-an-image_steps}

 Use the following steps to start a virtual server from an image.